Tests and treatments

 The procedure is performed in the cardiac catheterisation room.

-You lay down on the examination table.
+You take place on the examination table.
 Ten adhesive electrodes are placed to monitor your heart rhythm.
-Because the procedure may take a long time, you will receive a general anaesthetic for your comfort.
+Because the procedure may take a long time (2.5 hours), you will receive a general anaesthetic for your comfort.
 An area of skin measuring 5 by 5 cm is shaved and disinfected, and adhesive sterile sheets are placed around it.
 The vein and artery are punctured, giving access to electrical catheters, which are led up into the heart.
 With the help of X-ray, the position of the catheters can be confirmed.

 In some patients, the cause of the heart rhythm disturbance lies on the outside of the heart.
 In that case, the rhythm disturbance will be located by puncturing the pericardium below the sternum.

 Using CARTO® imaging, any scars on the heart muscle and the conduction pathways are shown in 3D.
 The ablation catheter is used to isolate the conduction pathways that are responsible for the rhythm disturbance.
 After the result has been confirmed, the catheters are pulled out.
 A compression bandage will be placed on the groin.

 You will wake up in the recovery room.
 You will need to stay in the hospital for one night.

 In order to prevent infection, it is recommended that you not bathe for the first two days (but you may shower).
 During the first week, heavy duty at work or physical exertion is not advisable.

 The procedures has a few risks.
 You may have bruising in the groin.
 This is best prevented by using a strong bandage and by lying flat.